-Missing or partial adverse event/hypoglycemia onset dates and times will be imputed so that if the partial onset date/time information does not indicate that the adverse event/hypoglycemia started prior to treatment or after the treatment-emergent adverse event period, the adverse event will be classified as treatment-emergent.
+Missing or partial adverse event/hypoglycemia onset dates and times will be imputed so that if the partial adverse event onset date/time information does not indicate that the adverse event/hypoglycemia started prior to treatment or after the treatment-emergent adverse event period, the adverse event/hypoglycemia will be classified as treatment-emergent.
 No imputation of adverse event end dates/times will be performed.
 These data imputations are for categorization purpose only and will not be used in listings.
 No imputation is planned for date/time of adverse event resolution.

-Handling of adverse events/hypoglycemia when date and time of first IMP administration is missing
+Handling of adverse events when date and time of first IMP administration is missing

-When the date and time of the first double-blind IMP administration is missing, the day of randomization should be considered as the start date of TEAE period.
+When the date and time of the first IMP administration is missing, all adverse events that occurred on or after the day of randomization should be considered as treatment-emergent adverse events.
 The exposure duration should be kept as missing.